 - Magnetic chuck.

-The tailstock is a movable casting located opposite to the headstock on the way of the bed.
+Tail stock is a movable casting located opposite to the headstock on the way of the bed.
 The basic function of the tailstock is:

 - To support the other end of the work when being machined.

 - To hold a tool for performing operations like drilling, reaming, tapping, etc.

 It consists of the dead centers, the adjusting screws and the handwheel.
 The body of the tailstock is adjustable on the base which is mounted on the guideways of the bed and can be moved to and fro.

 Carriage is located between headstock and tailstock.
 The basic function of the carriage is to support, guide and feed the tool against the job during operation.

 - Saddle: It is an H-shaped casting mounted on the top of the lathe ways.
 It provides support to cross-slide, compound rest and tool post.

 Cross slide is provided with a female dovetail on one side and assembled on the top of the saddle with its male dovetail.